VCCRI/SVPV/README.md

 * all done!

 ###Non-linux users
-* The easiest way to get SVPV running on your PC or Mac is to run a virtual machine in software such as [Oracle VM Virtual Box](https://www.virtualbox.org/).
+* The easiest way to get SVPV running 'on' your Windows or Mac is to run a virtual machine in software such as [Oracle VM Virtual Box](https://www.virtualbox.org/).
 * You can download an Ubuntu 16.04 image at [osboxes.org](http://www.osboxes.org/ubuntu/)
 * After your Ubuntu image is running follow the installation instructions above